remykarem/mixed-naive-bayes/README.md

 pytest tests.py
 ```

-Testing in the following environments:

-- macOS 10.14
-- Ubuntu 18.04 (Docker)
-- Ubuntu 16.04 (Docker)

 ## API Documentation

 For more information on usage of the API, visit [here](https://remykarem.github.io/docs/mixed_naive_bayes.html).
 This was generated using pdoc3.